ibm-cloud-docs/key-protect/migrate-st.md

 A recommended milestone is to ensure that all HPCS CRKs that were successfully migrated are in the Disabled state.

-Keys in the Disabled state can be re-enabled at any time and do not permanently block remediation.
+CRKs in the Disabled state can be re-enabled at any time and do not permanently block remediation.

 ### Final milestones and decommissioning considerations
 {: #migration-decommissioning}